 As you can see in the image above, it is the default setting and I suggest you leave it as the default, it will save your hosting storage and your workload.

 Conversion Parameters for WebP Images

 After setting up conversion parameters as your requirement, now you can bulk convert your WordPress website’s PNGs or JPEGs in WebP format with simply one click.
-And in future you want to go back with PNG image then simply click on deleted converted files and reset the setting.
+And in the future, you want to go back to the PNG image then simply click on deleted converted files and reset the setting.